michalmichael67/Final_project/README.md

 5. Decision Tree Model

 ### Visualization
 To visualize the data we used a combination of exploratory data analysis before performing logistic regression and then created more visualizations after the fact.
-In this proccess we used:
+In this process we used:

 1. Seaborn to create line plots and pie plots to understand the opening/closing data
 2. Pyplot to produce regression plots
 3. Tableau to create interactive plots to better explain and understand our data

 ### Presentation
-Our presentation has been created in google sheets and has the following slides:
+Our presentation has been created in Google Sheets and has the following slides:

 1. Title
 2. Big Question